fcn06/swarm/README.md

     sh ./documentation/demo_planner_executor_management/run_all_commands.sh --dynamic-generation
     ```

+    Once the agents are launched, to interact with them, you can use a simple A2A client, that passes the appropriate metadata to initiate workflow generation mechanism.
+You will need to adjust the port to your planner agent.
+    ```bash
+    ./target/release/simple_workflow_agent_client --port 9580 --log-level "warn" --generation-type "dynamic_generation" --user-query "Compare Bach and Vivaldi ?"
+    ```

 *   **Static Workflow (Default):** This executes a predefined workflow loaded from a JSON file.
 Ideal for predictable and repeatable processes.
     ```bash
     # This command must be run from the root of the swarm project